When instructor Bogdan Milanovich posted on Reddit about his Udemy course, I’m not sure if he was prepared for what happened next.

 - Find the right subreddit to post in.
 Jay tried posting in two areas—the first did not get traction but the second earned him 70+ subscribers.
 Pay attention to how many subscribers the subreddits have.
 You can see on the right side how many subscribers each subreddit contains.
 The more, the better, but targeting niche topics can be more effective at times.
 Jay posted to a niche subreddit called iPhonography and didn’t get upvotes, but then he posted to a slightly larger one called iPhone which work well.
 Be sure to experiment, based on your topic.

-- Post something with an engaging title, good description, and don’t come off salesy or spammy.
+- Contribute to the discussion in a valuable way.
+Post something with an engaging title, good description, and don’t come off salesy or spammy.
 Write from a place of adding something valuable to the community.
 Reddit is divided into subjects, and people subscribe and see the posts of the subreddits (topics) they are interested in.
 They upvote or downvote posts (which are links, images, text etc.).
 Downvoted posts disappear quickly and upvoted ones get more visibility.
 You cannot offer something paid on Reddit because it’s not for commercial purposes.
+Check the subreddit’s guidelines to be sure you’re being a good citizen.

 - SEE ALEX MOZES’ POST HERE.
 He attracted over 150 new students to enroll in his Microsoft Excel Pivot Tables course in a weekend.